Chisamba District: Geography

 Chisamba district is fed by three rivers, the Mwomboshi, Musuwishi and Mulungushi.
 It is also surrounded by the Miombo woodlands, which are a designated bird sanctuary.

 Agriculture

 Chisamba district lies in the region that has one of the most favorable rain patterns across the central region and falls on the country’s fertile belt that extends from the western reaches of the province through to the easterly-northeast into Mkushi.
 Chisamba as an area has always been renowned to be championing the agriculture sector in the country even before it was declared a district.
 The consistency in the climatic and geographical character of the district presents it as one of low-risk potential investment areas in agriculture due to environmental predictability.

 Mining

-Despite being a known Agriculture district, Chisamba has a number of mineral deposits specifically in Mwantaya ward.
-Explorations are encouraged to assess the mineral grade and value.
+Despite being a known agriculture district, Chisamba has a number of mineral deposits specifically in Mwantaya Ward.
 Currently, the known mineral deposits in the district include; Gold, Copper, Iron Ore and Silver.
-Despite this sector not being significantly explored it offers huge investment opportunities which once exploited could be a game changer.

-Tourism

-Chisamba has potential for Tourism opportunities in the District through the creation of garden routes through the vast farming area and the newly constructed Momboshi Dam which offers opportunities in water-based recreation such as speed boats cruises and sports fishing.
-This can supplement the renowned food and beer festival that is held annually called the October-Fest and can open opportunities for investment in lodges and hotels to host tourists in the district.